 Most of The Traffic comes to some selected posts that are popular; ranked higher on Search Engines, or linked to, by other High Traffic Website.
 Now, let me get to the point.

-The reason I’m talking about this; is that
+The reason I’m talking about this; is that These Posts Are Your Gold Mine For Conversions!

 If You Place The Same Conversion Box (A Call-To-Action or An E-Mail Opt-In Box) under all your posts; You Won't Get Targeted Conversions; as we talked about in Strategy #1.

+But When You Have WP Opt-In Boxes Pro; You Can Create Multiple Highly Targeted Boxes On Specific Posts, Throughout Your Site!

 So This Strategy Is Pretty Straight Forward…